 |Thermostat||A basic thermostat costs $40-$70, while a programmable thermostat 1 averages $80-$150.
 Fixing thermostat wiring can add $50 in materials fees.||A basic thermostat costs $40-$70, while a programmable thermostat averages $80-$150.
 Fixing thermostat wiring can add $50 in materials fees.|

 |Ductwork||Ductwork can be the source of many problems, ranging from leaks to inefficiency.
 The average cost to repair or replace ductwork is $30-$50 per linear foot, including labor.||These systems don’t have ductwork.|

 |Temperature problems||If the temperature varies from room to room, the dampers either need to be installed or serviced.
 New dampers cost $150 each while serving the dampers costs a few hours of labor (around $100 total).||If the temperature varies from room to room, the dampers either need to be installed or serviced.
 Check the thermostat 1 settings and change the air filter ($15-$30) if necessary.|

-If your geothermal pumps do not turn on, there is a high possibility that the circuit needs to be reset, or you have a leaking refrigerant line, or the switch valve has gone kaput and should be replaced.
+If your geothermal pumps do not turn on, there is a high possibility that the circuit needs to be reset, or you have a leaking refrigerant line, or the switch valve has shut down, it should be replaced.
 Replacing the refrigerant line would cost you between $3-$5 per linear foot.
 Expect to pay $80-$100 to get the circuit breaker reset or the switch valve replaced.

 If your air-to-air pump does not turn on you may have a tripped circuit breaker, or a faulty condenser switch, or a broken electric motor.
 Expect to pay between $150 and $230 to get a tripped circuit breaker reset or a broken condenser switch replaced.
 The electric motor replacement will cost you $400.